 There are regular opportunities for Cadet sailors of all abilities to enjoy international competition.
 Not only do these events provide the opportunity to compete in some great racing, they also enable competitors to make long term friendships with sailors from other nations whilst travelling the world and experiencing new cultures.

 The principal international event is the World Championships.
 Held annually, entries are limited to ten boats from the host nation and seven from visiting nations.
 A Promotional Regatta is organised alongside the World Championships to which there are no entry limits.
 Northern hemisphere World Championships attract in the region of 80 boats from between ten and fifteen nations, with full teams coming from Argentina and Australia.
 A similar number of boats enter the Promotional Regatta, and the events together attract over 300 sailors.
 Every fourth year the World Championships are held in the Southern Hemisphere, alternating between Argentina and Australia.
 In these years, the ICCA organise a European Championships.
-2012 saw the Class in Tasmania for the Worlds and in Carnac for the Europeans.

 Prior to 1967, the principal competition was International Cadet Week, which was held in Burnham from 1950 to 1964, before moving to Plymouth for 1965 and 1966.
 In 1967, International Cadet Week was held in Montreal, Canada as part of “Expo ’67” and become the first Cadet World Championship event.
 Click for a list of all previous Cadet World Champions dating back to 1950.